 Why Are Onomatopoeias so Important?

 Onomatopoeias are very important in the Japanese language because they’re used really often in everyday life.
 In fact, the Japanese language has more than 1,000 onomatopoeias!
 Everyone uses them, from children to adults.
-However, some of them can’t be translated into other languages, because they describe concepts that can’t be express by verbs only.
+However, some of them can’t be translated into other languages, because they describe concepts that can’t be expressed by verbs only.
 For example, the verb “to laugh”, warau (笑う) in Japanese, uses different onomatopoeias to express its nuances:

 kusukusu warau くすくす笑う means “to giggle”, while geragera warau ゲラゲラ笑う it’s “to laugh loudly” (with a wide-open mouth!).
 Furthermore, nikoniko warau にこにこ笑う (or only にこにこ) means “to smile”.
 And there are other nuances to express this verb.